Canadian and cross-border fleets—and their drivers—are acutely aware of the fast-approaching Canadian ELD deadline in 2023.

 Canada has worked to harmonize its ELD regulations with the U.S. as much as possible to support smooth operations.

 Unlike the U.S., Canada is not offering a grandfather clause for compliance.
-On June 12, non-compliant fleets could face citations and fines or difficulties in entering Canada from the U.S. if they do not have a certified ELD.
+Non-compliant fleets could face citations and fines or difficulties in entering Canada from the U.S. if they do not have a certified ELD.
 A “progressive enforcement plan” has been announced by Transport Canada, with new details to follow.

 In Canada, an ELD must give a 30-minute warning before a driver reaches their duty limit.
 In the U.S. there’s no requirement for this alert.

 In Canada, fleet managers must choose an ELD that is third-party certified by a Transport Canada-accredited certifying body.
 If a fleet has an ELD approved for the U.S., it does not automatically mean it can be used in Canada.
 Fleets, including those crossing the Canadian border, need to have an independently certified ELD before the deadline.

 - Will U.S. motor carriers need to follow the Canadian ELD mandate rule or will Transport Canada accept an ELD that already complies with the U.S. rules?

 No, Transport Canada will not accept an ELD that only complies with the U.S. regulations.
 Once you cross the border, the Canadian mandate applies and the ELD must be certified in Canada.

 - Will there be a grace period once the deadline rolls around?

 Transport Canada has indicated it will continue with the Canadian ELD deadline with early enforcement measures of “education and awareness.”

 - Will ELDs be available in French and English?